-Raj Subramaniam, Ph.
-D., Graduate Program Chair
+Raj Subramaniam, Professor and Graduate Program Chair

 The Department of Health Promotion and Physical Education offers graduate programs leading to the Master of Science degrees in physical education and health education.
 Both programs offer thesis and non-thesis options that provides students the opportunity to match their program of study to their professional interests and career aspirations.